whitfin/cachex/docs/general/streaming-records.md

 filter = {:==, {:rem, :value, 2}, 1}

 # generate the query using the filter, only return `:value
-query = Cachex.Query.create(where: filter, output: :value)
+query = Cachex.Query.build(where: filter, output: :value)

 # == 4
 :my_cache